Online Tee Times

 From first tee to the last, you'll enjoy spacious fairways and greens.
 But wait; this course is not just one big pushover.
-You see, this course is good enough, and long enough from the back tees, to hold one of the annual qualifiers for the FBR (formerly known as the Phoenix) Open.
+You see, this course is good enough, and long enough from the back tees, to hold one of the annual qualifiers for the area's yearly PGA Tour stop.

 Based on that fact, you can expect top course conditions from any of the four tees, which measure 5,001 yards from the front to 6,939 from the back.
 Sand appears on nearly every hole -- the first not included -- so if you decide to challenge yourself from the back tees, precision with the long, and short, irons will be key.